-Aside from his role in the Devil May Cry series, Dante has made appearances in Viewtiful Joe and Viewtiful Joe: Red Hot Rumble.
+Aside from his role in the Devil May Cry series, Dante has made appearances in the PS2 and PSP versions of Viewtiful Joe and Viewtiful Joe: Red Hot Rumble respectively.

 Shin Megami Tensei: Nocturne

 Dante makes a special appearance in Atlus's Shin Megami Tensei: Nocturne as a boss towards the beginning of the game.
 He later appears again as an optional boss in an optional dungeon called the Labyrinth of Amala.
 In the Third Kalpa of the labyrinth, he plays a game of tag with the Demi-Fiend and pursues him throughout the kalpa's corridors.
 If the player advances to the Fifth Kalpa, Dante can be recruited to join the player's party.
 The cost to recruit Dante is determined by a coin toss that the player must guess.
 If the player guesses the toss correctly, Dante will join the party at the cost of a single macca.
 If the player guesses incorrectly, the player will be required to pay half of their total macca.

 Marvel vs. Capcom 3: Fate of Two Worlds